• Skip to primary navigation

 • 1 teaspoon Fine Sea Salt

-• 2 tablespoons Coconut Oil unrefined, or olive oil
+• 2 tablespoons Coconut Oil olive oil or avocado oil

 • 1 1/4 cups (350 grams) Fire-Roasted Tomatoes crushed, one can

-• 1 cups (275 grams) Smoky Bourbon Homemade BBQ Sauce
+• 1 cup (275 grams) Smoky Bourbon Homemade BBQ Sauce

 Instructions